rovaughn/platform-docs/platform/manual/auth/authentication/providers/facebook.rst

 Web apps
 ~~~~~~~~

-For web apps, use the Facebook Login for Web Javascript SDK to integrate with
+For web apps, use the Facebook login for web Javascript SDK to integrate with
-Hasura Auth.
+Hasura auth.

 See here on how to use it:
 https://developers.facebook.com/docs/facebook-login/web/